psychemedia/finn-resources/src/how-oisin-named.md

 Through all that time he slept in misery each night and he rose each day to grief.
 Whenever he hunted he brought only the hoimds that he trusted, Brau and Sceolan, Lomaire, Brod, and Lomlu; for if a fawn was chased each of these five great dogs would know if that was a fawn to be killed or one to be protected, and so there was small danger to Saeve and a small hope of finding her.

 Once, when seven years had passed in fruitless search, Fionn and the chief nobles of the Fianna were hunting Ben Gulbain.
-All the hounds of the Fianna were out, for Fionn had now given up hope of encoimter- ing the Flower of Allen.
+All the hounds of the Fianna were out, for Fionn had now given up hope of encountering the Flower of Allen.
 As the himt swept along the sides of the hill there arose a great outcry of hounds from a narrow place high on the slope, and over all that uproar there came the savage baying of Fionn' s own dogs.

 "What is this for?" said Fionn, and with his companions he pressed to the spot whence the noise came.